skaynor/wildhunts-campaign/docs/resources/mechanics/carving-capturing.md

 # Carving & Capturing

 Obtaining materials to upgrade your weapon and armor is a core part of Monster Hunter.
 The two most common ways to obtain materials are by carving materials off your kills or capturing larger creatures in the field.
-Occasionally, a hunter may get lucky and come across discarded material in the field, possibly from a creature's shedding or what was left over from another creature's kill.
-There is rumored to be a tradesman who travels from location to location and offers materials for a price.

 ## Carving